eclipsevortex/SubVortex/subvortex/validator/redis/README.md

 > **IMPORTANT** <br />
 > Before starting, be sure docker is installed if you deciode to run the subtensor as docker container, see [docker installation](../../scripts/docker/README.md)

-To build the miner redis, you can run
+To build the Validator Redis, you can run

 ```
-./miner/redis/deployment/docker/redis_docker_setup.sh
+./subvortex/validator/redis/deployment/docker/redis_docker_setup.sh
 ```

-To start the miner redis, you can run
+To start the Validator Redis, you can run

 ```
-./miner/redis/deployment/docker/redis_docker_start.sh
+./subvortex/validator/redis/deployment/docker/redis_docker_start.sh
 ```

-To check the miner redis is up and running, you can run
+To check the Validator Redis is up and running, you can run

 ```
 docker ps